nlholm/docker-demo/README.md

 3. Copy the salt directory of the cloned repository into the newly created directory: `sudo cp -r docker-demo/salt/* /srv/salt/`.
 4. Apply the Highstate: `sudo salt 'minion1' state.apply`.

-Alternatively, you can navigate to /vagrant/salt on the master (i.e. the directory where Vagrant copies content from the project directory on the host) and copy the directory to /srv/salt; this is what the symlink automates.
-No need to clone the repository in this case.
+Alternatively, in case you are using Vagrant but there is a need to copy files manually, you can navigate to /vagrant/salt on the master (i.e. the directory where Vagrant copies content from the project directory on the host) and copy the directory to /srv/salt; this is what the provisioning script automates.
+No need to clone the repository to the master in this alternative.

 ---